SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ..
 TODO: I'm not quite happy with this yet.
    Introducing the LogicValue protocol at this early stage is a bit overkill.
    I'd like to revisit this if time permits, and maybe move this to Control Flow.

+..
+TODO: the LogicValue protocol is not yet described in the Protocols chapter.

 .. _BasicTypes_Tuples: